Sketch Model Review Results and Review

 If you missed the presentations please be sure to watch the presentation videos linked above.
 If you were not able to make class on Friday it may be worth looking at the class notes (.pdf) for overall feedback on the presentations.

 A 5 tier rank order based on the ideas, models, research and presentation effectiveness is below.
-The rank order is based on the consensus of 28 course staff members and mentors, resulting from an approximately two hour discussion after the sketch model review.
+The rank order is based on the input of 25 course staff members and mentors.
 The error bars represent the standard deviation of the mean.

 The purpose of ranking is to provide overall feedback that can be used to improve our projects— we want to use the review as a learning opportunity.
 These results reflect the three minute impression of people not familiar with your projects.
 While you might not agree with a ranking the results capture the impression of the audience.
 It is worth looking at the higher ranked projects and thinking about what lead to the positive impressions.
 If your project has a lower ranking, it may mean the idea was not clearly presented, there were gaps in research, or that there were either concerns or misunderstandings about the idea.